Nemoria arizonaria: Phenotypic plasticity

 In a similar vein, phenotypic plasticity allows for phenotypical variation across populations depending upon density, environmental triggers, and the species involved.
 Phenotypical variation can include both visual and behavioral aspects.
 Though some responses are reversible, including certain behaviors, in N. arizonaria, once a phenotype is expressed it is unchangeable.
 Because the fluidity resulting from phenotypic plasticity allows for a species to circumvent predator attack, phenotypic plasticity has influenced natural selection to favor such measures.
 Although larvae have been observed to be highly plastic, this plasticity is not observed in adults.

 Because it is thought that phenotypic plasticity has evolved independently multiple times, Nemoria species exhibiting phenotypic plasticity have been placed in several different clades to reflect this evolution.
 Similarly, Nemoria species that have demonstrated plasticity in adult stages have also been regrouped.

 Both genetic buffering and phenotypic plasticity have been able to explain the various phenotypes observed in N. arizonaria.
 Much research has been done on understanding the triggers involved in phenotypic expression.
 After examining whether the color of light, in addition to diet, may influence phenotypic expression of N. arizonaria, Greene concluded that diet alone influenced morph induction even though light has been proven to affect the phenotype of many other polymorphic larvae.
-Because the larvae’s diet allows it to mimic seasonal changes in sync with its residing tree, Greene concludes that this phenotypic variance has been selected for since caterpillars who do undergo these changes are better concealed from predatory birds.
+Because the larvae's diet allows it to mimic seasonal changes in sync with its residing tree, Greene concludes that this phenotypic variance has been selected for since caterpillars who do undergo these changes are better concealed from predatory birds.
 Dr. Greene has also discovered that tannin found within oak leaves help facilitate this change of phenotype through experiments where N. arizonaria were fed artificial diets consisting of tannin.
 In many Lepidoptera species, temperature regulation has a significant impact on the resulting larvae.
 For example, when Danaus plexippus, was reared in cold environments, more black pigments were observed than when it was reared in warm temperatures.
 Since coloration affects the absorption of radiant energy, color variation induced by temperature may serve as a form of ectothermic adaption.
-Despite the varying temperatures observed in ‘’N. arizonaria’’’s habitat, no such temperature dependence of larvae have been observed.
+Despite the varying temperatures observed in N. arizonarias habitat, no such temperature dependence of larvae have been observed.

-Although phenotypic plasticity has been an increasingly popular area of study, Nemoria arizonaria is the first known case in which the species’ diet, rather than light or temperature, influences its phenotypic appearance.
-To fully interpret the impact the environment has on a species’ phenotype and development when studying developmental processes, a more thorough understanding of ecology is necessary.
+Although phenotypic plasticity has been an increasingly popular area of study, Nemoria arizonaria is the first known case in which the species' diet, rather than light or temperature, influences its phenotypic appearance.
+To fully interpret the impact the environment has on a species' phenotype and development when studying developmental processes, a more thorough understanding of ecology is necessary.
 By synergizing both ecology and evolutionary processes, as seen through N. arizonaria studies, a better understanding of how organisms evolve and develop can be reached.